 - I aim to uplift and spread joy, with simplicity.

-- I harbour goodwill toward others, maintaining my own conscious vibration.
+- I harbour goodwill toward others and maintain my own conscious vibration.

 - I use my voice for the good of the community.